ctate/veganize-ai/README.md

-# Veganize Your Recipes with the Vercel AI SDK: A Comprehensive Tutorial
+# Veganize Your Recipes with the Vercel AI SDK: A Super Simple Tutorial

 ## Tutorial